gerkim62/icampus-grades-scraper/README.md

 <!-- Disclaimer -->

-**⚠️ Disclaimer:** This extension serves to show how insecure iCampus is.
+**⚠️ Disclaimer:** This extension is for educational purposes only.
 Do not misuse it for malicious intents.
 I will share more vulnerabilities soon, so follow me.

 ## Installation